 The Huntley Park District keeps the previous year’s completed levels on file for reference.
-To look up your previous level record, email the Aquatic Supervisor.
+To look up your previous level record, email the Aquatic Manager.

 If you would like to transfer your child into a different session and/or time, please visit the Huntley Park District registration desk.
 Class transfers will only be allowed if there is room in the desired class and if the change is made at least 7 days prior to the start of class.
 A service change may occur for class changes.

 At the time of registration, you may be asked a few short, simple questions about your swimmer’s level of experience.
 From your answers, their age, and our registration records (if applicable), we will determine each swimmer’s appropriate class to start in.

 On the first day of class, a comprehensive assessment will be made to determine the swimmer’s ability and level.
 Throughout your session of class, you can expect that your swimmer will be tested on benchmark skills and will be moved to the appropriate level as necessary.
 If a swimmer cannot be moved into another level, they will be challenged accordingly in their current class.